Ecosystem Targets and Supporting Indicators

 Climate change can disturb the species composition of an estuary such as Long Island Sound.
 A diverse community, that relies on different habitats and food resources, and is made up of some species that are generalists, and some that are specialists has a greater likelihood of withstanding disturbances than one with only a few species.
 A finfish community with high diversity (or species richness) indicates that the many different habitats in the estuary are productive.
 The number of species present, or species richness, can be an indicator of how healthy and diverse that fish community is.
 The ratio of cold-adapted to warm adapted species can provide insight on the effect of climate change on the finfish community if species tolerance to warming water temperature is considered.

-The trend in these indices shows that the average number of warm-adapted species captured in the survey both in spring and in fall has increased while the average number of cold-adapted species has decreased over this 30+ year time period.
+The trend in these indices shows that the average number of warm-adapted species captured in the survey both in spring and in fall has increased while the average number of cold-adapted species has decreased since 1984.
 All four trends (spring and fall warm and cold) are statistically significant, though the increase in warm water fish observed in the fall is the most dramatic because this is when water temperatures are highest.
 Many factors affect the number of species in the Sound and their abundance.
 And although overall finfish diversity in the Sound remains high, the composition of the finfish community is changing in favor of species tolerant of warming temperatures.

 In fall 2010, sampling was canceled because the CTDEEP’s research vessel was out of service due to repairs.